Vermont Democratic US Rep. Peter Welch to seek Senate seat - NewsBreak

 Vermont Democratic US Rep. Peter Welch to seek Senate seat

-Vermont's sole member of the U.S. House of Representatives, Democratic Rep. Peter Welch, announced Monday that he will run for the U.S. Senate seat now held by Democratic Sen. Patrick Leahy.
+Vermont s sole member of the U.S. House of Representatives, Democrat Peter Welch, announced Monday that he will run for the U.S. Senate seat now held by Democratic Sen. Patrick Leahy

 Welch's decision comes a week after the 81-year-old Leahy's announcement that he will not seek reelection to the seat he first won in 1974.

-Welch, who during his years in the House has been consistently one of Vermont's top vote-getters, would have an instant advantage over other potential candidates.
+While the Senate seat will be open, Welch, who during his years in the House has been consistently one of Vermont's top vote-getters, would have an instant advantage.

-Vermont's popular Republican governor, Phil Scott, has said he is not interested in running for the Senate.
-It's unclear whom the state GOP will find to run for either the Senate seat or the House seat, but the party chair said many Vermont residents want a fresh face in Washington.
+Vermont's popular Republican governor, Phil Scott has said he is not interested in running for the Senate.
+It's unclear whom the state GOP will find to run for either the Senate seat or the House seat.

-“Peter Welch is a relic of the past, and now is the time for Vermonters to choose a candidate with an eye on the future, and Vermont Republicans will provide voters with options for a future that works — not one that continues us down the path of Welch’s 'Imperiled Democracy,'” Vermont GOP Chair Paul Dame said in a written statement on Monday.

 Vermont has never sent a woman or a member of a racial minority community to Washington.
-Several female politicians have been floated as possible candidates for the vacant seats, but the only person who has said publicly that she was considering making a bid for the House is Democratic state Sen. Kesha Ram Hinsdale, who is part Indian.
+Several female politicians have expressed interest in running for a vacant seat, but the only person who has said she would run for the House if Welch ran for the Senate is Democratic state Sen. Kesha Ram Hinsdale.

-If Welch is elected to the Senate, he'd be 75 when he joins.
-He wouldn't comment directly on whether that would set him up to be a one-term senator.

-“I have to get elected to a term before I talk about any future term," he said.

 Welch, of Norwich, was first elected to the U.S. House in 2006.